What Are Dependencies?

 Keep in mind that you add the extension containing the App UI as a dependency, not the App UI itself.

-Simply put, you add an extension as a dependency when you want to a) configure an App UI (that is, make changes to it) that lives inside the extension, or b) access the resources in the extension, like service connections or Layouts, while building your own App UI.
+Simply put, you add an extension as a dependency when you want to configure an App UI (that is, make changes to it) in the extension, or access the resources in the extension (like service connections or Layouts, which you'll find listed by pillar on the Services and Layouts pane) while building your own App UI.

 Note: